 Physical intimacy in your marriage entails trust, passion, and tenderness; these elements combine to form long-lasting bonds, which are felt as the emotional-physical phenomenon known as love.

 What Factors Contribute to a Lack of Physical Intimacy in Your Marriage?

 Do you have a sexless marriage?
 There are several common reasons why couples lose physical intimacy in their marriage.
 The most common reason is stress.
 Workplace pressure, child care, and financial difficulties in the family can all cause stress.
-Several studies have found a link between stress and a decrease in sex drive.
+Several studies have found a link between stress and decreased sex drive.

-Another factor that can contribute to a lack of physical intimacy in married couples is resentment.
+Another factor contributing to a lack of physical intimacy in married couples is resentment.
 Unresolved issues in your marriage can cause a spouse to withdraw and become physically distant.
 The distance can also lead to a loss of emotional intimacy.
 Physical intimacy suffers when there is no emotional connection.

 Finally, rejection is another reason why your marriage lacks physical intimacy.
-If you have previously rejected your spouse’s advances, this can have a negative impact on their self-esteem because it makes them feel unwanted and unattractive.
+If you have previously rejected your spouse’s advances, this can hurt their self-esteem because it makes them feel unwanted and unattractive.

 Lack of Physical Intimacy in Marriage

 A marriage requires a certain level of intimacy to survive.
 There are a few things you should be aware of in order to cope with a lack of physical intimacy in your marriage.

 #1.
 It is common for married people to have less sex.